 My name is Steven D. Greydanus.
 I created DecentFilms.com in 2000.
 I’m the film critic for the National Catholic Register.

 I’m a member of the New York Film Critics Circle and a permanent deacon in the Catholic Archdiocese of Newark.
 I have degrees in media arts, theology and religious studies.

-My writing for the Register has been recognized three times by the Catholic Press Association Awards, with two first-place awards in 2017 and 2016 and a second-place win in 2015, and a third-place win in 2018.
+My writing for the Register has been recognized four times by the Catholic Press Association Awards, with two first-place wins in 2017 and 2016, a second-place win in 2015, and a third-place win in 2018.

 I’ve written about faith and film for the New Catholic Encyclopedia and the Encyclopedia of Catholic Social Thought, Social Science, and Social Policy.
 My work has appeared in Christianity Today, Catholic World Report, Our Sunday Visitor, Image Journal, This Rock and elsewhere.
 I’ve also written for the Office of Film and Broadcasting of the United States Conference of Catholic Bishops and EWTN.com.

 I appear most Fridays on “Morning Air” and the “Son Rise Morning Show”.
 I’m a regular guest on Kresta in the Afternoon and “Catholic Answers Live”, and from time to time I’ve appeared on EWTN television.
 I’ve been interviewed for Vatican Radio and NBC News.

 I have a BFA in Media Arts from the School of Visual Arts in New York and MAs in Religious Studies and Theology from St. Charles Borromeo Seminary and Immaculate Conception Seminary at Seton Hall University, respectively.

 My lady Suzanne and I have seven children.

 Copyright © 2000– Steven D. Greydanus.
 All rights reserved.